Call Us

 A massive storm moved through your area overnight, and with the storm came high winds, heavy rain and some good-sized hail.
 Now you’re left to wonder how your roof fared through the storm, and how to determine what the next steps are.
-You think there could be some some hail or wind damage, but you’re not exactly sure how to distinguish between the two.
+You think there could be some hail or wind damage, but you’re not exactly sure how to distinguish between the two.

 If you plan to file an insurance claim or need to determine the necessary repairs that may be required, here are some helpful tips to tell the difference between hail damage and wind damage.